miminum/SPFXnotifications/README.md

 ]
 ```

-After we upload the package onto our sharepoint tenant, we need to approve the API permissions in our tenant by going to -> our tenants admin site ->
+After we upload the package onto our sharepoint tenant, we need to approve the API permissions in our tenant by going to -> our tenants admin site -> Go to the "We're working on a new SharePoint admin center" Try Preview -> Advanced -> API Management and choose the resource/scope you included in the pacakge-solution file and approve it.